tadesanya/qumed/README.md

 # Qumed

-### Setup
+### Setup on development environment
-Create a virtualenvwrapper with python3 as the default python exe:
+Create a virtual environment `qumed` with virtualenvwrapper, using python3 as the default python exe:
 `mkvirtualenv --python=/usr/bin/python3 qumed`

 Clone the repo: